(Ed: As of September, 2013, this place is still going strong. Prices have risen a little, but considering the top quality, it's still a bargain.)

 If you go--and I highly recommend that you do--a few random thoughts:

-The beef empanadas are especially good--be sure to ask for them fried.
+All empanadas are made in-house, and the beef ones are especially good--be sure to ask for them fried.

-A grilled chorizo criollo or two makes a great second appetizer course (this is in addition to the other plate of sliced, grilled sausage they automatically bring you).
+A grilled chorizo criollo (beef and pork sausage) or two makes a great second appetizer course (this is in addition to the other plate of sliced, grilled salsicha parrillera (a smaller pork sausage) they automatically bring you).

 If you like blood sausage at all, order the morcilla--best Argentine-style morcilla I've ever had.
 The sweetbreads (mollejas) are killer, too.